 Living the French Revolution and the Age of Napoleon

 Overall, Living the French Revolution and the Age of Napoleon from The Great Courses is an excellent introduction to one of the most important periods in world history.
 Professor Desan's expertise and engaging teaching style make this course a must-watch for anyone interested in understanding the roots of modern democracy, the impact of revolutionary movements, and the dynamic world of 18th and 19th-century Europe.

-Living the French Revolution and the Age of Napoleon is a series that is currently running and has 1 seasons (48 episodes).
-The series first aired on May 31, 2013.
+Living the French Revolution and the Age of Napoleon is a series that ran for 1 seasons (48 episodes) between May 31, 2013 and on The Great Courses

+Living the French Revolution and the Age of Napoleon